m19v/m19v.github.io/docs/reading-list.md

 Published on April 19, 2020
 Updated on October 06, 2022

-This is a collection of articles, books and conferences related to DevSecOps, Software Engineering and Electrical Engineering which I have read or watched so far and recommend to others.
+This is a collection of articles, books, conferences and podcasts related to DevSecOps, Software Engineering and Electrical Engineering which I have read, listened or watched so far and recommend to others.

 ## 2022
 ### Articles 2022